chrisabos/Rat17F_Machine/README.md

 ## Test Case

-	testcase_rat17f_machine.ratasm is a sample test case to make sure the machine is working. its execution is equivelent to the c code in testcase_rat17f_machine.c
+	testcase_rat17f_machine.ratasm is a sample test case to make sure the machine is working. its execution is equivelent to the rat17f code in testcase_rat17f_machine.rat17f

 	Example:
 	./machine 100 100 100 testcase_rat17f_machine.ratasm

 Rat17F was developed by Song-James Choi, Ph.D. of California State University, Fullerton.
 All this program does is executes his hypothetical language.